cscorley/dissertation/chapters/3_method/2_study.md

 profiles*, as described in Section \ref{sec:dit-approach}.
 Using the developer profile approach rather than a heuristic-based approach, such as
-@Bird-etal_2011, allows for us to construct a more fair evaluation of batch-trained models by only varying the training corpus.
+@Bird-etal_2011, allows for us to construct a more fair evaluation of batch-trained models by only varying the training corpus, i.e., the snapshot corpus or the changeset corpus.

 For developer identification using snapshots, we first build a topic model for searching over the source code snapshot (i.e., like the FLT evaluation).
 Then,